onokje/doorbell/Readme.md

 ## How to use:
 By default, the script should play the Asterix sound when the button is pressed.
-To change this, send a mqtt message to topic: `commands/doorbell/changering` with a payload of any of the following: `asterix`, `fart`, `lounge`, `starwars`, `chewbacca`, `tardis`, `classic`.
-You can of course add your own sounds, but you need to do a little bit of javascript coding, and the sound files need to be wav files.
+To change this, send a mqtt message to topic: `commands/doorbell/changering` with a payload of the filename for the sound you want.
+You can put sound own sounds in the `sounds` folder.
+The sound files need to be wav files.
 MP3 or anything else won't work.

 When the button is pressed, the application will send a mqtt message to topic `events/doorbellRang` with payload `Doorbell ringing!`.